All Episodes

 And so I was just kind of hoping that maybe you had something that you could offer to the college students of today on how to use tact to not necessarily attack, but go against what their professors are saying.

-Because my sister is an educator for one, and and she's got her boss, she's in the public school system, the principal of her school breathing down her neck, and she teaches special ed, and she's a pilot program for this new system, and they're constantly changing things on her, and she can't adapt, and her students can't adapt to it fast enough.
+And she teaches special ed, and she's a pilot program for this new system, and they're constantly changing things on her, and she can't adapt, and her students can't adapt to it fast enough.

 And I said, just be blunt.

-Just tell the woman to keep her nose out of your business, and sh you'll report up to her on a monthly basis or whatever.
+Just tell the woman to keep her nose out of your business, and you'll report up to her on a monthly basis or whatever.

-She's like, That's exactly right, that's what I need to do.
+That's what I need to do.

 But there again, I've lost my tactfulness.

-No, let me let me tell you something.
+No, let me tell you something.

 Two things.

-One, there is power and numbers.
+One, there is power in numbers.

-So if she feels a certain way, or if a student in a class in college feels a certain way, they need to don't just get up there and stand up and be a hero.
+So if she feels a certain way or if a student in a class in college feels a certain way, they need to don't just get up there and stand up and be a hero.

 But that's what we had to do.